DefGuard/docs/enterprise-features/openid-connect.md

 ## What is OpenID Connect?

-OpenID Connect is identity layer built on top of OAuth2 it allows third party applications to get basic information about your profile and verify your identity.
-It's purpose is to give you one login for multiple sites.
+OpenID Connect is an identity layer built on top of OAuth2 it allows third-party applications to get basic information about your profile and verify your identity.
+Its purpose is to give you one login for multiple sites.
 You're probably familiar with it if you used **Login with Google**.
-For example if you click Login with Google you'll be redirected to Google page with verify form that you allow some website to get information from your profile for example: email, name, etc.
+For example, if you click Login with Google you'll be redirected to the Google page with verify form that you allow some website to get information from your profile for example email, name, etc.

 ## How Defguard implements OpenID?